1947 Rose Bowl: UCLA Bruins

 The UCLA Bruins had last appeared in the 1943 Rose Bowl where they were held scoreless against Georgia.
 The Bruins fielded the strongest team in their history to date.
 It was the second undefeated team since the 1939 6–0–4 team, and the first undefeated and untied team in school history.
 After convincing wins over Oregon State and at Washington, UCLA entered the AP Poll at number 5.
 The Bruins would go to number four after defeating number 17 Stanford, 26–6.
 Coming into the November 23, 1946 UCLA–USC rivalry football game, the Rose Bowl was on the line for both USC and UCLA.
 UCLA prevailed, 13–6, to win the PCC.
 In the Bruins' final game of the regular season, they blanked the Nebraska Cornhuskers, 18–0.

 The 10-0 UCLA Bruins entered the Rose Bowl as the bookmakers' favorite, having outscored their opponents 313-72.
-All-conference quarterback Ernie Case called the plays for a prolific offense featuring pass-catching ends Burr Baldwin and future hall-of-famer Tom Fears, and bolstered by the breakout running of fullbacks Cal Rossi and Johnny Roesh and halfback Gene Rowland.
+All-conference quarterback Ernie Case called the plays for a offense featuring pass-catching ends Burr Baldwin and future hall-of-famer Tom Fears, and bolstered by the breakout running of fullbacks Cal Rossi and Johnny Roesh and halfback Gene Rowland.
 Rossi weighed in as the Bruins' heaviest back at just 170 lb, but the team averaged a shade over 200 lb per man.
-Several linemen in the 230 lb range (as big as they came in the days of one-platoon football) made for an intimidating and forceful UCLA front which stampeded west coast rivals with apparent ease.
+Several linemen in the 230 lb range (as big as they came in the days of one-platoon football) made for UCLA front which stampeded west coast rivals.
 Averaging just 190 lb the Illini were noticeably smaller.